-A number indicator (or count), next to "Notifications" in the main menu, alerts the resource to the new or changed allocations.
-This indicator is reset once the notification view is opened.
+A colored indicator, seen to the right of "Notifications" in the main menu, alerts the resource to any new or changed allocations.

-All the notifications received are displayed in a sequence in the notifications view as cards (most recent at the top).
-Those that are less than 24 hours old under the header "Recent" while notifications that are older than 24 hours are displayed under the header "Earlier."
-Unread notifications are highlighted pale blue.
+All the notifications received are displayed in a sequence in the notifications view as cards (with all unaccepted jobs listed at the top).
+Those that are less than seven days old are listed under the header "Last 7 days."

-Each card contains details relating to the action performed, e.g., New job, Shift updated.
-Each notification type is marked with a colored dot:
+Each card contains details relating to the action performed, e.g., New job, Job canceled, Shift updated.
+Each notification type is marked with a colored icon: